 The staff:

-Tom and Julie Coleman were a happily married couple with satisfying careers.
+Tom and Julie Coleman are a happily married couple, and in the past, they have had satisfying careers.
 But they felt like something was missing in their lives.
 They wanted to do something to help make the world a better place.

-One day, Tom and Julie’s best friend shared a story about her child with autism.
+One day, their best friend shared a story about her child with autism.
 While the family’s pet dog had been a huge help, the mother wanted a service dog to support her child even more.
 Unfortunately, no local nonprofit specialized in service dogs for autism spectrum disorder.
-Determined to meet this need, Tom and Julie took the necessary training and founded Pawsitivity in 2012.
-Their original mission was to empower families of children with autism by providing them with life-changing service dogs.
+Determined to meet this need, they took the necessary training and founded Pawsitivity in 2012.
+The original mission was to empower families of children with autism by providing them with life-changing service dogs.

-Over time, they noticed a growing need among veteran families, so they gradually shifted their focus to "empowering veterans and their families."
+Over time, they noticed a growing need among veteran families, so we gradually shifted their focus to "empowering veterans and their families."

 In their roles, Tom serves as the Executive Director of Pawsitivity Service Dogs, while Julie leads as the Head Trainer and Managing Director.
 Julie is also a professional member of the Association of Professional Dog Trainers.